zz-sol/zelana/high_level_design.md

 - **We pay for that with ZSA's safety net.** ZSA's public issuance map is precisely what lets the network detect an inflation bug from outside, as the real 2026 Orchard incident underscored.
-Hiding asset identity removes the ability to compute a per-asset running total from public data at all — the reconciliation capability that remains (§5, and full protocol §9.5) is opt-in and issuer-only, not network-wide.
-This is the single largest point of divergence from Zcash's own risk posture, and it is flagged as an open question rather than a settled trade-off in `soundness_review.md` (Finding 1), not resolved here.
+Hiding asset identity removes the ability to compute a per-asset running total from public data at all.
+  This is the single largest point of divergence from Zcash's own risk posture.
+    - As a follow up, institutations can peroidically public proof-of-reserve to show per-asset running total is unchanged.
-- **We add a layer Zcash doesn't have at all.** Neither classic Zcash nor ZSA has anything resembling Layer 1 — Zcash has no concept of a per-issuer institutional ledger with its own native audit capability, because Zcash's issuance (block-reward emission) isn't something an external institution needs to audit the way a bank or stablecoin issuer would need to audit its own confidential mint.
+- **We add a zether layer.** Zcash has no concept of a per-issuer institutional ledger with its own native audit capability, because Zcash's issuance (block-reward emission) isn't something an external institution needs to audit the way a bank or stablecoin issuer would need to audit its own confidential mint.
 This is the piece adapted from Zether rather than Zcash.
-- **We simplified the proof structure, at the cost of a capability we judged unnecessary here.** Collapsing spend+output into one whole-transaction proof removes the need for Pedersen value commitments and a binding signature for balance purposes (§6) — but it also removes Orchard's untrusted multi-party bundling capability, since one prover now needs every witness in the transaction.
-We reviewed this trade-off explicitly (soundness review, Finding 9) and concluded it isn't a real loss for the stated use cases (no cross-institution atomic swaps or joint multi-sig spends are in scope), but it would need to be revisited if that scope ever changes.
+- **Simplified the proof structure.** Collapsing spend+output into one whole-transaction proof removes the need for Pedersen value commitments and a binding signature for balance purposes — but it also removes Orchard's untrusted multi-party bundling capability, since one prover now needs every witness in the transaction.
+We reviewed this trade-off explicitly and concluded it isn't a real loss for the stated use cases (no cross-institution atomic swaps or joint multi-sig spends are in scope), but it would need to be revisited if that scope ever changes.
-- **We took on a strictly heavier trusted-setup dependency than current Zcash.** Sapling used Groth16 (trusted setup) but Orchard deliberately moved to Halo2 specifically to eliminate that dependency.
-We use Groth16 again, for a different reason (BN254's native acceleration on our target chain), which means we are accepting a trust assumption Zcash's own current design has already moved past.
-This is already flagged as an operational dependency (§7, full protocol §9.6) but is worth naming explicitly as a step backward relative to Orchard specifically, not just an abstract cost.
+  - Question/disucssion: are we able to fall back to a two prover construction?

-In one sentence: **Zcash/ZSA hides amounts and keeps asset identity and issuance public; we hide amounts and asset identity both, which is what buys the cross-institution shared anonymity pool, but it comes at the direct cost of the externally-verifiable supply invariant that Zcash's own design — reinforced by a real incident — was built to preserve.** That trade-off is the central open decision this project is carrying forward.
+In summary: **Zcash/ZSA hides amounts and keeps asset identity and issuance public; we hide amounts and asset identity both, which is what buys the cross-institution shared anonymity pool, but it comes at the direct cost of the externally-verifiable supply invariant that Zcash's own design was built to preserve.**

 ## 8. Cryptographic Toolkit

-- **Embedded curve:** Baby Jubjub (Edwards curve over BN254's scalar field) — chosen because BN254 is Solana's natively accelerated pairing-friendly curve, so eventual on-chain Groth16 verification is cheap once syscalls are wired in (deferred per current scope).
+- **Embedded curve:** Baby Jubjub (Edwards curve over BN254's scalar field) — chosen because BN254 is Solana's natively accelerated pairing-friendly curve, so eventual on-chain Groth16 verification is cheap once syscalls are wired in.
-- **Proof system:** Groth16 — small constant-size proof, 3-pairing
+- **Proof system:** Groth16 — small constant-size proof (200 B), 3-pairing
   verification, matches BN254 acceleration.
-Trade-off: requires a per-circuit trusted setup ceremony (flagged as an operational dependency, not solved here).
+Alternatively we can also use plonky-KZG now that the tx size is 8096B. plonky-KZG proof is between 1 KB to 3 KB.
 - **Hash:** Poseidon — arithmetic-circuit-friendly, used for note commitments, nullifiers, and all Merkle trees (pool tree and registry tree).
-- **Range proofs:** plain bit-decomposition inside the same Groth16 circuit — cheaper here than Bulletproofs, since a second proof system would only add cost once a trusted setup is already required for everything else.
+- **Range proofs:** plain bit-decomposition inside the same Groth16 circuit — cheaper here than Bulletproofs used in Zether.

 ## 9. Security Properties (summary — see full protocol for reductions)